TFotakis-web/WAIS/scratch/queries.md

 }
 ```

-# Create and retrieve Customers
+# Create and retrieve Employees

 Manage an Employee via manageEmployees(action: EmployeeResourceAction!, tradeName: String!, payload: String!) with the following _STRING_ payload.
 Although the JSON version is present here you will need to Stringify this.